Gravity Falls: Influence, legacy and industry impact

-In the summer of 2016, Gravity Falls creator Alex Hirsch threw an international treasure hunt known as the "Cipher Hunt", the goal of which was to find the real-life Bill Cipher statue briefly glimpsed in the series finale.
+In the summer of 2016, Hirsch threw an international treasure hunt known as the "Cipher Hunt", the goal of which was to find the real-life Bill Cipher statue briefly glimpsed in the series finale.
 It ran from July 20 to August 3, 2016, and involved retrieving and decoding riddles and codes hidden in various locations worldwide.
 One clue involved a 2,000-piece jigsaw puzzle that took several days to complete with someone almost always working on it.
 On August 3, 2016, the statue was found in a forest in Reedsport, Oregon.
 While the first ones to the statue received various prizes, Hirsch made it clear that the hunt itself was the real treasure.
 On August 3, the statue was removed by authorities due to a property dispute and was temporarily held at the Reedsport police department while Hirsch arranged for it to be moved somewhere else.
 By August 5, the statue temporarily ended up in Bicentennial Park in Reedsport, before being permanently relocated to Confusion Hill in Piercy, California a few weeks later.

 In celebration of the release of Journal 3 and the end of the Gravity Falls series, Oh My Disney and Cyclops Print Works teamed up with Gallery Nucleus in Alhambra, California to hold an official Gravity Falls art show, titled Farewell to the Falls: A Gravity Falls Art Show, on August 6–21, 2016.
 Creator Alex Hirsch along with other production staff and professional illustrators contributed new and original artwork to this exhibition.
 Some fans camped out overnight to see the show and some works of art sold for over $1,000.

 On August 8, 2020, Disney Channel aired a Gravity Falls-inspired episode of the show Amphibia titled "Wax Museum".
 The episode served as a tribute to Gravity Falls and features Alex Hirsch in a voice role.